IAbeteEtMechante/Wikipedia_analysis_with_Hadoop/README.md

 2. Intall Hadoop
 3. Use WikipediaCrawler.java to get some data from WikiPedia
 4. Put those data files on your Hadoop HDFS (if you have multinodes, use them!)
-5. Use our MapRedude jobs (.jars) to analyse those files
+5. Create .jar files from our .java code (optional, because you can also use our .jar files directly if you want to)
+6. Use the .jars files to analyse the data on HDFS with Hadoop

 ### How to install Hadoop
 We recommend to start with the single node implementation (Standalone) on Hadoop version 1.